isetbio/isetfundamentals/README.md

 We have an insight about how to estimate the cone fundamentals from the color matching functions.
 The method differs somewhat from those in the literature, relying on simple linear algebraic calculations.

 # This repository
 The scripts in this repository implement the calculations used for the paper figures.
 There are also have a series of related calculations we found interesting.
+This repository depends on [ISETCam](https://github.com/iset/isetcam/wiki).

 For more details, please refer to [this repository's wiki](https://github.com/isetbio/isetfundamentals/wiki).